george-pov/YTSkedy/docs/architecture/technology-stack.md

 - `YTSkedy.AzureFunctions` hosts the REST API using Azure Functions v4.
 - The Functions project uses the isolated worker model with ASP.NET Core HTTP integration through `ConfigureFunctionsWebApplication`.
+- The implemented endpoint is `POST /api/calendar-events`; its API contract is discoverable through the API host OpenAPI surface.
+- The current HTTP trigger uses Azure Functions `Function` authorization level.
 - HTTP endpoints should stay thin and delegate business behavior to `YTSkedy.Scheduling.Application`.
+- Application Insights worker telemetry is registered in the Functions host.

 ## Persistence